opensource-construction/communication/README.md

 # events
-### objectives
+### about
 The aim of our events is to give those who design, build and maintain our built environment the opportunity to work with cutting-edge technologies and their developers.
-We want to achieve a good mix of students and professionals, non-coders and coders.
-The focus is on cooperation between the participants, breaking down fears of contact and building up the energy that is generated during such a hacker weekend.
+We want to achieve a good mix of AECO professionals and others, non-coders and coders.
-### activities
+We want to adress the needs of decision makers and non-digital people.

-## hackathon
+## hackathon Zurich
 07.-09.2025 Hackathon Zurich
 Link to description: [hackathon](descriptions/hackathon.md)

+## hackathon Munich
 > potential collaboration with TUM (Yashar)
 - credit points for students
 - collaboration with TU Dresden, Berlin, Uni Stuttgart